Travel insurance reviews

 Starting to read reviews on different policies but not exactly sure what to look out for?
 Here are some key points to look at when comparing policies;

 - How much does the cover cost?
-While you might ideally avoid sacrificing cover for a wider range of events, it is important to find a policy option that is competitively priced but still provides an adequate level of cover.
+It's all about finding a good balance.
+It's important to find a policy option that is competitively priced but still provides an adequate level of cover.
 Most policies will offer options with different levels of cover i.e. comprehensive, essentials and basic, each with different pricing based on the number of events covered.

 - What are you actually covered for?
 You need to know what the travel insurance plan covers you for in order to determine how suitable it is for your trip.
-It is typically not enough to just glance over the cover options, and you should generally actually read through the conditions for claim payment, exclusions and other fine print in detail.
+Make sure you read through the conditions for claim payment, exclusions and other fine print in detail.

 - How much will you receive in a claim?
-The benefit amount that you are covered for each cover type can vary from one travel insurance plan to another.
-When comparing travel insurance policies, you should therefore check the levels of coverage with the various plans you are considering to choose one that provides adequate protection for different losses.
+The benefit amount that you're covered for each cover type can vary from one travel insurance plan to another.
+Make sure you check the levels of coverage with the various plans you are considering to choose one that provides a sufficient benefit amount for different losses.

 - What won't you be covered for?
 Checking the exclusions on the plan is just as important as checking what events you are covered for.
-Each insurer will have events that they won’t pay for and conditions for the policyholder being eligible to receive a benefit payment.
+If you find a policy that's substantially cheaper than others, it's sometimes because they have an exclusion other policies won't have, so make sure to check out what's not covered.

 - How much excess will you be charged?
 An important thing to watch out for is how excess will be applied to any claim that you make.
 Cheaper* policies will often have a higher excess charged.
 Some policies will allow you to remove the excess from the policy, at the cost of increased premiums.